Brandeis University Admissions

-We look at the whole picture — in and out of the classroom.
+We look at your whole picture — inside and outside the classroom.

 Who are you now?
-Who might you become?
+Who do you want to be?

 The admissions process at Brandeis is as comprehensive as it is selective.
-We consider each application holistically, but pay particular attention to three factors: academic qualifications, personal potential and what you'll bring to the Brandeis community.
+We consider your application holistically, but pay particular attention to three factors: academic qualifications, potential for social and academic success, and what you'll bring to the Brandeis community.

 In the Classroom

-Above all else, admissions officers reviewing your transcripts will want to see that you've challenged yourself.
+Above all else, the admissions officers reviewing your transcripts will want to see that you've challenged yourself.
 To be considered for first-year admission, you should be enrolled in a college preparatory course of study or equivalent homeschool environment.